 Since the mid-1990s, the French Bulldog has been offered in many colors except for the dark.
 There are now a variety of colors that you can choose from for your French Bulldogs, such as fawn, red, cream, and white.

 Its other sorts include: fawn, white, and fawn; fawn brindle, white and fawn; and fawn, white, and brindle are all valid by the American Kennel Club.

 - Fawn French Bulldog Color: They are usually white with a fawn color along their body, whereas fawn-colored French bulldogs have black patches.

 - Cream Pied French Bulldogs: Have cream coats with fawn patches.

 - Blue Pied Frenchies: The coats have white patches and cream patches.

-- Blue Fawn French bulldog: French bulldogs with a dusky coat like this kind are blue in color.
-They also carry two genes for the fawn color, except that their DNA carries a double recessive dilute gene just as they do for blue and pied.
+- Blue Fawn French bulldog: French bulldogs with a dusky coat like this kind are blue.
+They also carry two genes for the fawn color, except their DNA carries a double recessive dilute gene just as they do for blue and pied.

-- Chocolate Frenchies: This color can get as dark as dark chocolate brown to a light chocolate brown and can have various stunning eye colors.
+- Chocolate Frenchies: This color can get as dark as dark chocolate brown to a light chocolate brown and has stunning eye colors.
 Some may not have any patches, while others may have small patches.

-- Black French Bulldog: A Frenchie has a coat that is white on its body and does not have patches or brindles.
+- Black French Bulldog: A Frenchie has a white coat on its body and does not have patches or brindles.

 - White French Bull Dogs: All white and partially white dogs are classified as white french bulldogs.
 Some common breeds of Frenchies include pied white French bulldogs with a black mask.
 It is acceptable for the AKC to accept french bulldogs with a white coat.